All SSAT Middle Level Reading Resources

 The underlined word “conspicuous” most nearly means __________.

 The word “conspicuous” means obvious, easily noticed, or noticeable.
 However, if you did not know this, you can still answer the question correctly by examining the context in which "conspicuous" is used to try and decipher any clues the text provides about its meaning.
 The author, referring to the brown color of certain mature caterpillars, says, "This probably makes the caterpillar even more conspicuous among the green leaves than would otherwise be the case.”
 The author is saying that the caterpillar is brown and is among green leaves; it therefore makes sense that a brown creature on a green background would be more “noticeable” than a green creature on a green background.
 To provide further help, “menacing” means threatening or suggesting danger; “culpable” means at fault, responsible for; and “portentous” means ominous, suggesting that something (usually bad) will happen in the future.

-Example Question #4 : Determining Context Dependent Word Meanings In Contemporary Life Passages
+Example Question #1 : Context Dependent Meanings Of Words And Phrases In Argumentative Science Passages

 Adapted from The Principles of Breeding by S. L. Goodale (1861)

 The Jersey cow, formerly known as the Alderney, is almost exclusively employed for dairy purposes, and may not be expected to give satisfaction for other uses.
 Their milk is richer than that of any other cows, and the butter made from it possesses a superior flavor and a deep rich color, and consequently commands an extraordinary price in all markets where good butter is appreciated.

 Jersey cattle are of Norman origin, and are noted for their milking properties.
 The cows are generally very docile and gentle, but the males when past two or three years of age often become vicious and unmanageable.
 It is said that the cows fatten readily when dry.